landlab/landlab/docs/dev_guide.rst

 On your Landlab GitHub page you will now be able to toggle between your various branches to see the code you have committed.

+The GUI also offers fairly simple, intuitive, and powerful control over branching and merging, for those uninclined to use the command line tools.

 Testing the Landlab installation